Prix Formentor: History

 The group's initial idea was to award a “Prix International de Editeurs”, given to authors not widely known beyond their national bounds.
 It was to be given to avant garde works already published.
 The group hoped to take control of the market for Western high-brow literature.
 Co-founder Giulio Einaudi stated that the group, working with all major European publishers, was strategically placed to have a monopoly on "priceless information that would place them in the forefront of all narratives".
 Combined, they hoped to gain unrivalled access to all literary creation and criticism.
 Barral intended that the judging would be a symposium for lectures and debates held publicly in the presence of journalists, as it was.

 Instead of one prize, as a compromise between literary and commercial goals, two prizes were devised, both to be initiated in 1961.
 The Prix International was judged by a team of literary specialists and writers who assessed quality, in a process similar in structure to the judging of the Nobel Prize.
 The Prix Formentor was awarded by publishers, who participated in a secret vote at a closed session.
 Critics such Santana and Pavlović (Mario Santana and Miodrag Pavlović?) point to the clash within the Formentor group and between the two prizes presenting essentially different concerns: art versus the market; the cultural versus the economic; Madrid, as a literary/political centre versus Barcelona, an economic nexus; leftist priorities versus more centrist financial interests.
-Mayder Dravasa also points to clear divisions between publishers from Latin versus Anglo Saxon cultures and also between Spain versus Latin America, whose 'colonialist' literature (see postcolonial literature) was held as somewhat parochial.
+Mayder Dravasa also points to clear divisions between publishers from Latin versus Anglophone cultures and also between Spain versus Latin America, whose 'colonialist' literature (see postcolonial literature) was held as somewhat parochial.